-I’ve got so much mint in my backyard it would be irresponsible to not make a batch of mojitos.
-The classic mojito recipe is a Cuban born summer favorite made with white rum, fresh mint leaves, lime juice (or wedges), sugar (simple syrup), and soda water for a little fizz.
+The classic Mojito recipe is a Cuban-born summer favorite made with white rum, fresh mint leaves, lime juice (or wedges), sugar (simple syrup), and a splash of soda water for a little fizz.
+If you grow mint leaves like me, you’ll have an endless supply of mint to make Mojitos all summer!

 How to Make a Mojito

-For any mojito recipe, you’re going to want to invest in a muddler.
-A muddler is a handheld wooden bar tool with a wide flat head on one end.
-A muddler is used to mash and pulverize fruits and fresh herbs to extract flavors in cocktails.
+- Invest in a good muddler: a muddler is a cocktail device used to mash and pulverize fruits and fresh herbs to extract flavors and juices.
 They’re inexpensive and a solid addition to any home bar set.
+It makes the whole process much easier.

-Simple syrup or simple sugar is the key to a good mojito.
-Why?
-Liquid sugar syrup easily mixes/dissolves into the cocktail instead of sinking to the bottom like granulated sugar.
-You can buy it, but it’s REALLY easy to make at home with equal parts of very hot water and regular sugar.
-That’s right 1 cup sugar and 1 cup water renders about 2 cups simple sugar.
+- Simple syrup is the key to a good Mojito: liquid sugar syrup easily mixes/dissolves into the cocktail instead of sinking to the bottom like granulated sugar.
+You can buy simple syrup or make your own by heating equal parts sugar and water on the stovetop.

 Ingredients